jake-47/stratum/README.md

 # Stratum
->A multi-audience documentation framework for a single source of truth
+>an elegant multi-audience documentation framework

 Stratum is built on [MkDocs](https://www.mkdocs.org/) with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
-There isn't much of difference an aesthetic upgrade, but It lets you serve multiple audiences—internal teams, partners, beta users, and the public—from one unified documentation base.
+There isn't much of difference from an aesthetic angle, but it lets you serve multiple audiences—internal teams, partners, beta users, and the public — from one unified documentation base.
+Write documentation once, and serve different audiences (internal, partner, beta, public) with surgical precision using conditional macros and frontmatter tags.

 |Audience|Can See Content Marked As|
 |---|---|